SalmanAd01/Blind-Bot/README.md

 # Blind Bot

-Hey It's A Clash Of Clans Bot For Discord Having some New Features.
+Hey It's A Clash Of Clans Bot For Discord Having some New Features Like War Shoutout Allience info And much more

 ## Badges